-Hello and welcome to the page for your local Liberal Democrat council candidates for Clock House - Mike Jones, Adam Bambrough and Ana Maria Grundill.
+Hello and welcome to the page for your local Liberal Democrat council candidates for Clock House - Mike Jones and Adam Bambrough.

 We're looking forward to the next few months of campaigning and want to hear from as many local residents as possible on how you think we can improve Bromley.
 We'll be out knocking doors and would love to hear your feedback; you can fill out our online resident survey here.